xamarin/mac-samples/ImageKitDemoStep1/README.md

 This demo illustrates:

-* IKImageBrowserView.
+- IKImageBrowserView.
-* IKImageBrowserDataSource.
+- IKImageBrowserDataSource.
-* IKImageBrowserItem.
+- IKImageBrowserItem.
-* Drag and drop support.
+- Drag and drop support.

+![ImageKit Demo application screenshot](Screenshots/0.png "ImageKit Demo application screenshot")

 ## Instructions

-* Drag images (or PDFs, etc) around the browser view to re-organize.
+- Drag images (or PDFs, etc) around the browser view to re-organize.
-* Enter search text to filter the images displayed.
+- Enter search text to filter the images displayed.
-* Add images with a file browser.
+- Add images with a file browser.
-* Drag and drop images from Finder, iPhoto, etc.
+- Drag and drop images from Finder, iPhoto, etc.
-* Load images from files, folders, or urls.
+- Load images from files, folders, or urls.
-* Dragging a folder will add all files in that folder.
+- Dragging a folder will add all files in that folder.
-* Events for double click, right click etc. are wired up, but only print notices to the console.
+- Events for double click, right click etc. are wired up, but only print notices to the console.

-![ImageKit Demo application screenshot](Screenshots/0.png "ImageKit Demo application screenshot")

-## Author

-Ported to Xamarin.Mac by Regan Sarwas.